joshwest27/learning-journal/LJ-code201-day2.md

 #Learning Journal Day 8

 Day 8 wasnt too tough as far as new content. still having a hard time wrapping my head around table rows.
 My code seems to be coming together great but adding the totals to the bottom of the table is a little more difficult.
 Also need to continue learing CSS.
 Practice makes perfect.

+#Learning Journal Day 9

+Day 9 was alright.
+I cant figure out the footer so I am not going to spend any more time on it.
+2 days of trying to figure it out is not a good use of time.
+All the other elements seem to work well.
+Overall its going well.